shelld3v/flydns/README.md

-# Flydns - Related subdomains discovery tool
+# FlyDNS - Related subdomains discovery tool

-## What is Flydns
+## What is FlyDNS

-Flydns was first a fork of altdns, but then has been updated to become a separated recon tool.
+FlyDNS was first a fork of Altdns, but then has been updated to become a separated recon tool.

-Flydns will try to find related subdomains from user given subdomains, by generating permutations, mutations, alterations.
+FlyDNS will try to find related subdomains from user given subdomains, by generating permutations, mutations, alterations.
 The alterations came from combinations between wordlist entries and subdomains patterns.

 ## Installation